near/nearcore/docs/misc/contract_distribution.md

 ### Collecting contract accesses and deployments

 In order to identify which contracts to distribute, we collect (1) the hashes of the contracts called by a `FunctionCallAction` and (2) contract code deployed by a `DeployContractAction`.
-When `ExcludeContractCodeFromStateWitness` is enabled, the chunk producer performs the following when applying the receips in a chunk (note that it is done by all the chunk producers tracking the same shard):
+When `ExcludeContractCodeFromStateWitness` is enabled, the chunk producer performs the following when applying the receipts in a chunk (note that it is done by all the chunk producers tracking the same shard):

 - For function calls, it skips recoding the read of the value from `TrieKey::ContractCode{account_id}`.
 Instead, it just records the hash of the contract code.
 [The `TrieUpdate::record_contract_call` function](https://github.com/near/nearcore/blob/82707e8edfd1af7b1d2e5bb1c82ccf768c313e7c/core/store/src/trie/update.rs#L267) called when executing a `FunctionCallAction` implements the different behaviors with and without the feature enabled.
 - For contract deployments, it records the code deployed when executing a `DeployContractAction`, by calling [the `TrieUpdate::record_contract_deploy` function](https://github.com/near/nearcore/blob/82707e8edfd1af7b1d2e5bb1c82ccf768c313e7c/core/store/src/trie/update.rs#L255).